-If you are on a webserver that has limited capacities and not much free available disk space, you have several options to reduce the size of your WordPress site.
+If you are on a web server with limited capacities and not much free available disk space, you have several options to reduce your WordPress site’s size.

-If you are going to clone your website with WP Staging, you can choose the options below to lower the size of your file system.
+If you are going to clone your website with WP Staging, you can choose the options below to lower your file system’s size.

 How to Free Up Disk Space on a WordPress Site